Actively Recruiting

 - Receiving or planned to receive extracorporeal membrane oxygenation (ECMO)

-- Contraindication for hypercapnia such as ongoing cardiac ischemia or increased intracranial pressure due to brain injury
+- Contraindication for hypercapnia such as ongoing cardiac ischemia or suspected/confirmed increased intracranial pressure

-- Any neurological diagnosis that can prolong mechanical ventilation, including Guillain-Barré syndrome, high spinal cord lesion, amyotrophic lateral sclerosis, multiple sclerosis, or myasthenia gravis
+- Neurologic diagnoses that may prolong ventilation, such as Guillain-Barré syndrome, high spinal cord lesion, amyotrophic lateral sclerosis, multiple sclerosis, or myasthenia gravis

 - Suspected or confirmed pregnancy